By Alicia Cooke

 In light of our passivity, the heavy officer presence seemed excessive.
 The man with the Starbucks cup, who turned out to be an undercover Homeland Security officer, seemed excessive.
 The charges and fines we were slapped with, $530 each for Disorderly Conduct, seemed excessive.
 A few steps in the wrong direction, and a week’s salary gone.

 Let’s be very clear about what is happening when public spaces, be they parcels of the Gulf or city parks, are handed off to private entities: we lose our right to the commons, and increasingly lose avenues of expression to protest our loss of the commons.

 After reading our charges in detail, most of us have decided we will stand trial to contest them.
 Our lawyer warns us that the chance of getting the fines reduced or dismissed is small, but to us it’s worth it to have a chance to plead our case.
 Climate experts tell us that in order to maintain a livable climate, 80% of existing fossil fuel resources must stay in the ground.
 The U.S. government simply cannot pursue additional drilling while abiding by the Paris agreements.

 “Disorderly” refers to an aberration in how things should be.
 It implies something falling short of goodness, and of security.
 One example might be the historically unprecedented and catastrophic rapid temperature rise we have seen in the past several decades due to unethical fossil fuel exploitation.
 In contrast, I fail utterly to see how attempting to gain peaceful entrance to a building where decisions are made in the public interest counts as “disorderly”.
 So we’ll see them in court, our consciences in proper order.

-Alicia Cooke is a co-founder of 350 Louisiana.
+Originally published on Unitarian Universalist Young Adults for Climate Justice.
+Alicia Cooke is a co-founder of 350 New Orleans.
 She frequents the UU Community Church in Lakeview.
 She also provided the photo.